 Defining the Activity

-First and foremost it’s important to recognize if the mining activity will be classified as a business or just a hobby which is treated differently for tax purposes.
+First and foremost it’s important to recognize if the mining activity will be classified as a business or just a hobby that is treated differently for tax purposes.
 The IRS has published an answer regarding the distinction between a hobby and business activity, and here are some of the considerations they say you should look at:

 - Do you maintain complete and accurate records of all your mining transactions?